 - This exam has 9 assignments and 5 pages, including this one.
 Read all assignments carefully and completely before you begin. - The first assignment (on formal languages and automata theory) is ONLY for TDDB29, while the last one (on code generation for RISC...) is ONLY for TDDB44. - It is recommended that you use a new sheet for each assignment.
 Number all your sheets, and mark each sheet on top with your name, personnummer, and the course code. - You may answer in either English or Swedish. - Write clearly.
 Unreadable text will be ignored. - Be precise in your statements.
 Unprecise formulations may lead to a reduction of points. - Motivate clearly all statements and reasoning. - Explain calculations and solution procedures. - The assignments are not ordered according to difficulty. - The exam is designed for 40 points (per course).
 You may thus plan about 5 minutes per point. - Grading: U, 3, 4, 5.
+For exchange students (with a P in the personnummer) ECTS marks will be applied.

-The preliminary threshold for grade 3 is 20 points. - OBS C:are antagna före 2001: Om du vill ha ditt betyg i det gamla betygsystemet (U, G, VG) skriv detta tydligt på omslaget av tentan.
+The preliminary threshold for passing (grade 3) is 20 points.

+• OBS C:are antagna före 2001: Om du vill ha ditt betyg i det gamla betygsystemet (U, G, VG) skriv detta tydligt på omslaget av tentan.
 Annars kommer vi att använda det nya systemet (U, 3, 4, 5).